iftikhar8/thesis/metrics/metrics.md

 *LEAVE THIS TO LAST*

 ##Introduction
 Biophysical models have become a popular tool in advancing our understanding on the connectivity patterns of various marine species {SanvicenteAnorve:2014bl}{Koeck:2015bf}{Andrello:2014ge}.
 Biophysical models, as the name suggests, produce potential patterns of connectivity using a physical (i.e. oceanographic) model coupled with a biological model.
 These models are particularly relevant for connectivity in marine systems, as dispersal during a pelagic larval stage is a key driver of connectivity for many species {Cowen:2009fm}.
 We couple the two models together, because while oceanic processes are the presiding driver of dispersal, biological processes also have highly influential roles {Leis:2006kf}{Pineda:2007bv}.

+[A paragraph about why these models are useful?]

-Thesbe models are useful as we can predict connectivity patterns over large temporal and spatial scales in a cheap & timely manner, compared to the current empirical techniques.
+- These models are useful as we can predict connectivity patterns over large temporal and spatial scales in a cheap & timely manner, compared to the current empirical techniques.

+- It also allows us to investigate the differences early life history parameters have on connectivity.

 Utilising to the growing number of connectivity studies using these biophysical models, we wanted to conduct a meta-analysis to answer questions about how early-life history or oceanographic model parameters influence the connectivity and dispersal patterns described in the literature.
 This was found be an impossible task due to two factors.
 Comparisons between studies were made difficult due to the variety of metrics used amongst the papers to measure the connectivity and dispersal.
 The other issue was the lack of transparency on the model parametrisation for many of the studies.
 The other motivation for the analysis was to validate our own models against existing studies.
 Validation is an important concern for any modeller and constraints of time and cost make using published literature a sound alternative to empirical research studies.